johnh865/jekyll-netlify-boilerplate/pages/index.md

 We want liberals.
 We want conservatives.
 We want libertarians.
 We want socialists.
 We want the selfish and the selfless.
 We want to empower everyone as a rising tide lifts all boats.
 We want your **active participation**.
 If you think America can do better, please join our group!

-### Test

-I'm trying to test bullets

-* Does this work.
-- How about this

-- How bout this.

-+ How bout this??
-  - This??

-1. Numbers?
-2. Working?